2023 Best Social Sciences Schools in California

 After completing their degree, social sciences graduates from Claremont McKenna carry an average student debtload of $14,000.

 You’ll be in good company if you decide to attend Pomona College.
 It ranked #2 on our 2023 Best Social Sciences Schools in California list.
-Located in the large suburb of Claremont, Pomona is a private not-for-profit college with a small student population.
+Located in the large suburb of Claremont, Pomona is a private not-for-profit school with a small student population.

-You’ll join some of the best and brightest minds around you if you attend University of California - Berkeley.
-The school came in at #4 on this year’s Best Social Sciences Schools in California list.
-Located in the midsize city of Berkeley, UC Berkeley is a public school with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend Stanford University.
+The school came in at #3 on this year’s Best Social Sciences Schools in California list.
+Stanford is a fairly large private not-for-profit school located in the large suburb of Stanford.

 Social Sciences majors at UC Berkeley take out an average of $13,497 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $306, assuming that the borrower is on a 10-year repayment plan.